 An introduction to both theory and practice of advanced cell culture techniques through a combination of lectures, demonstrations and practical hands-on experience.

-The 2 day workshops combine hands on laboratory training with seminar sessions to ensure participants have all the necessary skills and knowledge to commence work using 3D and flow conditions in either for academic or commercial research.
+The 2 day workshop combines hands on laboratory training with seminar sessions to ensure participants have all the necessary skills and knowledge to commence work using 3D and flow conditions for either academic or commercial research.

-To date, Kirkstall has delivered training workshops to over 600 academic and industry researchers worldwide and in 2016 won the Lush Prize for training.
+To date, Kirkstall have delivered training workshops to over 600 academic and industry researchers worldwide and in 2016 won the Lush Prize for training.

 - Johns Hopkins University, Baltimore, USA: 20th-21st June

-- The courses provide both lectures and practical work in the following topics:
+The courses provide both lectures and practical work on the following topics: